 Rebecca Burgess is the Executive Director of Fibershed.
 She has two decades of experience working at the intersection of ecology, fiber systems, and regional economic development.
 She is the author of the best-selling book Harvesting Color, a bioregional look into the natural dye traditions of North America, and Fibershed: Growing a Movement of Farmers, Fashion Activists, and Makers for a New Textile Economy released in 2019.
 She has taught at Westminster College, Harvard University, and California College of the Arts.
 She also holds a new board position at the Livestock Conservancy and is serving on the leadership council of the Center for Regenerative Agriculture and Resilient Systems at Chico State University.

-Mike Conover is Fibershed’s Climate Beneficial™ Technician.
-He collaborates with land stewards within our Climate Beneficial Agriculture program, local and regional technical assistance providers, and partnering organizations to promote land-based carbon drawdown and soil regeneration.
+Michael Conover is Fibershed’s Climate Beneficial™ Technician.
+He collaborates with the 70+ land stewards within our Climate Beneficial Agriculture program, local and regional technical assistance providers, and partnering organizations to promote land-based carbon drawdown and soil regeneration.
 Michael assists producers in having Carbon Farm Plans developed for their land, access funding sources to implement carbon farming practices, learn about their soil through soil sampling, and become Climate Beneficial Verified.
 He holds an M.S. in Ecological Design from the Conway School and has spent the past decade studying and practicing regenerative agriculture and sustainable land-planning.
-He sees regenerative agriculture as an essential strategy to address global climate change, rebuild healthy soils, and create a more resilient regional economy around food and fiber.
+He sees carbon farming and regenerative agriculture as essential strategies to address global climate change, rebuild healthy soils, and create more resilient regional economies around food and fiber.

 Heather Podoll is the Partnership & Advocacy Coordinator for Fibershed.
 She manages communication and outreach relating to public grants and other core Fibershed projects.
 Heather holds an M.S. in Agricultural Ecology from UC Davis.
 She has spent the past 20 years involved with research, practice, promotion, and teaching of sustainable and organic agricultural systems, working with a range of nonprofit, philanthropic and educational organizations.
 As an avid knitter, she is delighted to bring together her background in ecological research and agricultural systems with a holistic and local perspective on fiber arts and textile systems.